 Need help finding a therapist?
 Check out my blog on finding a therapist here.

 Let’s fast forward a bit.
 Hurray!
-You found a few therapists in OC that seem work be a good fit.
+You found a few therapists in LA that seem work be a good fit.
 Boo!
 They all mention scheduling a free consultation.
 What the heck is that?
 Why do they all want you to have a consultation before setting up a session?
 What are you supposed to ask them?
 Is it going to be terribly awkward and uncomfortable?

 Finding a few therapists was hard enough.
 Navigating consultations seem like a lot of work.
 Don’t worry.
 I’m here to help you figure out what questions to ask a therapist.